Nashville-Public-Library/bedework-docs/docs/change-events/cancel.md

 ## Mark canceled

 - When the event is canceled, and the event is less than five days away, mark the event canceled.
-If event is more than five days out, delete event entirely.
   - Go to event detail.
 Under Status, select “canceled button.
   - Or, from Manage Events screen, use the `cancel event` button.

 ## Delete or reschedule

+If event is more than five days out, delete event entirely.
 Once an event is published to the publicly-visitble calendar, submitters are no longer able to edit the event.
-For these edits, email Shared Systems.
+For these changes, email Shared Systems.

 # For approvers